rocketpowerkille/Tare/docs/BAZANTIC_MULTI_SERVICE.md

 ## Qualification boundary

 This flow makes the final result depend on both a direct sponsor service and Tare.
-The direct Graph Studio gateway is active at `https://hgtvwubvqvci5fddvkmksjtkdu.bazgateway.com`.
+The direct Graph Studio gateway was recorded at `https://hgtvwubvqvci5fddvkmksjtkdu.bazgateway.com`.
 The published Recipe `tare-graph-accounting-assurance` binds `graph_tare_accounting_head` from that gateway and `tare_analyze_compact` from the Tare gateway.
 The first post-deploy run